donbr/Microservices-With-Spring-Student-Files/LabInstructions/Lab 6.md

 7. First, take a look at the lab-6-sentence-server project.
 It has been refactored a bit from previous examples.
 The controller has been simplified to do only web work, the task of assembling the sentence is now in the service layer.
 The SentenceService uses @Autowire to reference individual DAO components which have been created to obtain the words from the remote resources.
 Since all of the remote resources are structurally the same, there is a fair bit of inheritance in the dao package to make things easy.
 But each uses the same Ribbon client technology and RestTemplate used previously.

 8. Open the POM.
-Add another dependency for spring-cloud-starter-openfeign.
+Add another dependency for spring-cloud-starter-feign.

 9. Edit the main Application configuration class and @EnableFeignClients.